Table Of Contents

 The following restrictions apply to the FE switch:

-The ports of an FE switch must NOT be connected to any Fast Ethernet onboard port of the router.
+Ports of an FE switch must not be connected to any Fast Ethernet onboard port of the router.

 On Cisco 880 series ISRs, inline power is supported only on FE switch ports FE0 and FE1.
 Inline power is not supported on Cisco 860 series ISRs.